 Making a Claim – The Process:

-Claiming for insurance is straightforward thanks to the internet and instant online forms you can submit!
+Claiming for insurance these days has been made straightforward thanks to the internet and the instant online forms you can submit!
 But it does require a bit of effort.
 You’ve got to contact your insurer as soon as something goes wrong.
 Luckily, most insurers have 24-hour helplines so you can reach them at any time from anywhere in the world.

-But you will need evidence of your claim.
+But it is important to keep evidence of your claim.
 Whether that’s medical reports, a crime reference number, or a form confirming lost luggage from the airport, it’s important you can back up your claim.
 As soon as you know you’ll need to make a claim, record all the details of the event.

 *Note* Whilst you can get a fantastic range of cover from your insurance, you should also read in detail what is required from you in the event of a claim.
 For example, many insurance companies do not cover for any incidents that involve alcohol or drugs, so do get your story straight before claiming!